slimbootloader/documentation/source/tutorials/ex7.rst

 ---------------------------------------------------

 .. note::
-  **In this exercise, we'll learn how to change boot order from source level.**
+  **In this exercise, we'll learn how to change boot order from source code.**

 You can execute |SPN| with the following steps: